BJCP Comparable Category: 27 - Piwo Grodziskie

 Grodziskie (sometimes referred to as Graetzer in German) is an ale style of Polish origin.
 Historic versions were often bottle conditioned and highly carbonated.

 - Body: Low to medium-low

 - Malt Flavors & Aromas: Oak-smoked wheat malt comprises the entire grain bill.
 Assertive smoked wheat malt aromas and flavors are medium to medium-high with aroma dominated by oak smoke.

 - Hop Flavors & Aromas: Aroma and flavor of noble hops ranges from not present to low

 - Fermentation Characteristics: Fruity esters are low.
 Diacetyl and DMS should not be present.
 An overall crisp flavor is achieved by managing fermentation temperatures.
 Sourness should not be present.

 - Common Ingredients: Grain bill usually consists entirely of oak-smoked wheat malt.
 Oak-smoked wheat malt has a different (and less intense) smoke character than German beechwood-smoked barley malt; it has a drier, crisper, leaner quality – a bacon/ham smoke flavor is inappropriate.
 Saazer-type hops (Polish, Czech or German), moderate hardness sulfate water, and a relatively clean and attenuative continental ale yeast fermented at moderate ale temperatures are traditional.
 German hefeweizen yeast or other strains with a phenol or strong ester character are inappropriate.

 Brewing Properties of Grodziskie

-The functional properties of brewing Grodziskie beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Grodziskie beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.